webfixlab/product-role-rules/readme.txt

 == Description ==

+Easiest way to provide discounts to your customers.
+Manage all role based discounts from one place.
 EASY to use and super FAST WooCommerce product role based pricing solution to add different prices for different roles.
 Great for accessories, restaurant or any WooCommerce shops, great for increase conversions.

 Role Based Pricing is a truly lightweight and simple yet powerful plugin without any unnecessary features, no huss fuss or no low page speed score!

 **FEATURES**

+* NEW! **Block themes support**
-* New!
-Improved custom themes and plugins support
+* Custom themes and plugins supported
 * Dynamic pricing for different user roles and non-registered visitors
-* Filter products by category and type.
+* Filter discount by product category and type
 * Simple, variable and grouped products support
-* Hide price and add placeholder text
+* Hide price or display curstom text instead of price
+* Automatic add to cart button hide if the price is hidden
 * Add new user roles
-* Disable role based pricing temporarily

 **SEE THE DEMO**